-To make it easy to re-use and repurpose data, and also easy for your frontends to consume data, you must have a unified experience data fabric.
+To make it easy to re-use and repurpose data, and also easy for your frontends to consume data, you must have unified Experience Data.
 Your frontends should be built as thin as possible, focusing on the experience, look & feel (the design and experience of the app), and it should consume the data via real-time APIs (Occtoo Destinations) making data and frontend truly decoupled.

 When new Experience data sets (Occtoo Segments) are released, it becomes easy to expose this data via real-time experience APIs (Occtoo Destinations) ready to perform in any context or provide relevance in any micro-moment.
 This is something that is going to be needed repeatedly, over time, with new data points, especially as we are at the beginning of an app explosion.

-One of the challenges when working with data is to know where to draw the data enrichment line; you must understand which enterprise data must be turned into Experience data to generate a customer experience.
-The integrity of the Enterprise data, “single” domain data (the product data, customer data, transactional data, etc.), must also be withheld during the enrichment phase for maximum flexibility and adaptability (smooth & efficient enrichment/creation process).
+One of the challenges when working with data is to know where to draw the data enrichment line; you must understand which Enterprise data is needed to be transformed from an Enterprise state (slow data) into an Experience state (fast, geo-scaled data), aka turned into Experience data to generate a customer experience.
+The integrity of the Enterprise data, “single” domain data (the product data, customer data, transactional data, etc.) must also be respected during the enrichment phase for maximum flexibility and adaptability (smooth & efficient enrichment/creation process).

-This is something that is going to be needed repeatedly as we are moving into a new state where the number of screens/frontends will just explode.
+We are moving into a new state where the number of screens/frontends are just exploding.
 So, make sure not to get comfortable in the old state, building in the old traditional way.
-To excel in this new era, you must be able to easily add and combine new data fields or content attributes, and share this via real-time APIs, not be restrained by a last silo-approached frontend database built in old technology.
+To excel in this new era, you must be able to easily add and combine new data fields or content attributes and share this via real-time APIs.
+You cannot afford to be restrained by a last silo database approach for frontend experiences built in old technology with an old mind-set.

 Onboard – Occtoo Source